PCI and PMI projects

 Germany line: St. Peter (AT) – Isar (DE) // St. Peter (AT) – Pleinting (DE)

 The 380-kV Germany line between St. Peter and the national border, which is being extended further up to the Isar substation and Pleinting substation in Germany in cooperation with TenneT GmbH, our partner TSO in Germany, will entail an increase in interconnection capacity to Germany.
-A high-performance connection capable of handling the flows from the renewable energy sources in Germany and Northern Europe to Austrian load centres and pumped storage power plants in the Alps will be essential in helping transform the (European) energy system as well as supplying domestic electricity consumers.
+A high-performance connection between the markets mutually strengthens interconnectivity and security of supply in both countries.
+At the same time, increasing cross-border capacity expands trading opportunities in Central and wider Europe, particularly by better connecting renewable energy generation from Germany with load centers and pumped-storage power plants in Austria and throughout Central Europe.

 Basic data St. Peter-Isar: